 Hiring?
 Sacrifice numbers for reliability – manpower is indeed an integral part of the success of your business.
 But focus first on hiring competent employees with whom you can absolutely trust.
 You’ll be surprised what a few hard working, intelligent individuals can do when tasked with a job normally requiring more manpower.
 You do not need to hire hundreds of employees – just a few that you can trust to finish the tasks at hand.

 Rent a small office that can serve its function – Please, please don’t make the same immature mistake many startups of this day do; renting a huge, modern office full of pool tables and flat-screens, for your company that has yet to make a dime in revenue.
 It’s best to rent a small office so you can do your work more efficiently.
 Working from a home can also provide the bare-minimum needed to focus just on getting your business running.
 This is especially true if your startup has taken funding.
+However if your business hasn’t taken funding and it’s looking to do so, having a look into this startup pitch advice to follow could potentially increase the chances of securing funding.

 Don’t discount Outsourcing – There’s a reason all of the major corporations use labor outside the US for manufacturing; it’s CHEAP.
 But don’t think that just because you don’t manufacture a product that you can’t take advantage of outsourcing.
 Tasks such as graphic design (company logo), website design and promotional videos can all be handled overseas.
-It may take a bit of searching but quality work can definately be had for a fraction of what it would cost in the US.
+It may take a bit of searching but quality work can definitely be had for a fraction of what it would cost in the US.
 Check out Fiverr.com for anything you might need.

 Assess the competitors – Don’t ignore your competitors.
 If they’ve been in the business long enough for you to know about them, they are doing something right.
 Read all of the material you can find on them, learn about how they do business, watch how they market themselves and take note of what works & what doesn’t.
 How do you do this?
 Simply look at their business from an outsider’s perspective, remove yourself from your business owners thought process and ask yourself how you would think of them if you were just a regular customer.